Maine Legislature: History

+The Houlton Band of Maliseets received representation in 2012.
+Thus far, the Mi'kmaq Nation has not been granted representation.

 In 2015, the Passamaquoddy and Penobscot pulled their representatives from the legislature in protest of growing tension between the tribes and the state government, including Governor Paul LePage.
 As of the 2018 election, only the Passamaquoddy tribe have returned to the legislature, while the Maliseets have departed and the Penobscot have yet to return.

 Qualifications

+House of Representatives

-To be a member of the Legislature, one must be at least 21 years of age, have to have been a citizen of the US for five years, have been a resident of Maine for one year, and for the 3 months next preceding the time of this person's election shall have been and during the period for which elected continue to be, a resident in the district represented.
+To be a member of the Maine House of Representatives, one must be at least 21 years of age, have been a citizen of the United States for five years, have been a resident of Maine for one year, and for the 3 months next preceding the time of this person's election shall have been and during the period for which elected continue to be, a resident in the district represented.

+Senate

+To be a member of the Maine Senate, one must be at least 25 years of age, have been a citizen of the United States for five years, have been a resident of Maine for one year, and for the 3 months next preceding the time of this person's election shall have been and during the period for which elected continue to be, a resident in the district represented.

 Elections

 Legislative elections are held in November of every even-numbered year, during the state's general election.
 The terms for both houses are two years.
 Since 1996, members of both the House and Senate are limited to four two-year terms, a consecutive, rather than a lifetime, limit.
 Members who have served the limit are re-eligible after two years.

-Until 1880, the Legislature was elected for a one-year term.
+Until 1880, the legislature was elected for a one-year term.
 Starting in 1881, an amendment to the Maine Constitution took effect to provide for two-year terms, the current length.

 Sessions

-The Legislature meets in two separate sessions.
+The legislature meets in two separate sessions.
 The first session begins the first Wednesday in December, following the general election, and continues into the following year.
 The second session begins the first Tuesday in January of the next year, the same year as the next general election.
 The second session is typically short and deals with a limited number of bills per the Maine Constitution, which are budgetary matters, legislation submitted by the Governor, bills held over from the first session, citizen initiatives, and legislation deemed to be an 'emergency'.
 According to the Constitution, emergency legislation is supposed to be legislation for an immediate need to protect public peace, health, or safety, but that provision is often broadly interpreted.

-The Governor of Maine may also call the Legislature into a special session for "extraordinary occasions."
+The governor of Maine may also call the legislature into a special session for "extraordinary occasions."
 The Governor and the Senate President may also call the Senate into session to confirm gubernatorial appointments.